dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 We looked for orgs that were selected for GSoC 2026 for the first time, so the candidate pool would be smaller.
 Adeeb has now submitted proposals to [Wagtail](https://wagtail.org/) (the CMS) and [Learning Unlimited](https://learningu.org/) (an education non-profit).
 As I write this, he is waiting for the results.

 I genuinely don't know if he will get in.
-If he does, he'll have done it with much less effort than it took me in 2014, because tools like Cursor make it possible for a 20-year-old in Jafrabad to draft a substantial PR over an evening — *if* he applies his brain to it.
+If he does, he'll have done it with much less effort than it took me in 2014, because tools like Cursor make it possible for a 20-year-old in Delhi to draft a substantial PR over an evening — *if* he applies his brain to it.
 Exactly the discipline [Google's GSoC 2026 AI guidance](https://developers.google.com/open-source/gsoc/resources/ai_guidance) is asking every org to define[^google-policy].

 [^google-policy]: Google has, for the first time, asked every GSoC org in 2026 to publish a clear AI usage policy.
 The guidance distinguishes between using AI for research and learning (encouraged), boilerplate and grunt work (encouraged), and core logic that the contributor doesn't fully understand (discouraged, sometimes outright banned).
 The mentor concerns it summarises are exactly what MonkeyDo was venting on Adeeb's PR: low quality, blind trust, hindrance to learning, increased maintainer load.
 Read the [page](https://developers.google.com/open-source/gsoc/resources/ai_guidance) — it's the most honest summary of where the OSS-AI tension is right now.